 How to Make Cashew Cream

-Making cashew cream sauce may seem difficult, but it’s actually pretty straight forward.
+Making a vegan cream sauce may seem difficult, but it’s actually pretty straightforward.
 In fact, there are only a few steps to take.
 The first one may seem like it takes a long time, but don’t worry, I’ll share some time-saving tips to help out if you’re in a pinch.